Creckeryop/NOBORU-parsers/README.md

 |                   | PervEden  |            |               |           |           |

 ## Cloudflare-sites
-  Parsers in this folder will work if there will be the way to bypass cloudflare with cURL or sites will remove cloudflare thing (that will never happen).
+  Parsers in this folder will work if there is the way to bypass cloudflare with cURL or with sites that avoid cloudflare thing (that will never happen).

 ## Manual Installation
   Throw `*.lua` file to `ux0:data/noboru/parsers/` and launch app

 ## Creating parsers
-  For understanding how to create parser you can check `parsers/[JP]RawDevArt.lua`, there all functions described and you can see here how it all works
+  For understanding how to create parser you can check `parsers/[JP]RawDevArt.lua`, there all functions described and you can see how it all works.

 ## Tables
   ```Lua